Shamakhi: History

 about 7,000 well built houses...26 quarters... seventy mosques...forty schools for boys, seven pleasant baths...forty caravanserais...the greatest part of the inhabitants are Sunnis of the Hanefirites, who perform their prayers secretly.

 In the 1670s, the Spanish traveler Pedro Cobro Sebastian wrote that the inhabitants of Shamakhi were Persians, Armenians, and Georgians.
 According to John Bell, an English tourist, Turkish was the common language of the people of 1715, but the city's elites spoke Persian and there were many Georgians and Armenians in the city.
-The locals were mainly engaged in winemaking, animal husbandry and carpet weaving.
+The locals were mainly engaged in winemaking, animal husbandry, and carpet weaving.
 In 1721, the Lezgins of the Safavid provinces of Shirvan and Dagestan, aided by the (rest of the) Sunni inhabitants of the area, sacked the city.
-They massacred thousands of its Shia inhabitants, apart from looting the city and robbing the property of its Christian inhabitants and foreign nationals, the latter which were mostly the city's many Russian merchants.
+They massacred thousands of its Shia inhabitants, apart from looting the city and robbing the property of its Christian inhabitants and foreign nationals, the latter of which were mostly the city's many Russian merchants.

 Mausoleum of Shakhandan, brother of famous Azeri poet Nasimi.
 Built in the 17th century.

 The Russian forces first entered Shirvan in 1723, as they invaded the Safavid Iranian territories in the North Caucasus and Transcaucasia during the Russo-Persian War (1722–1723), using the attack on their subjects in Shamakhi shortly before by the rebellious Lezgins as one of the pretexts.
-They however soon retired from the city, leaving it to Ottomans who possessed it in 1723–35, until Nader Shahs rise.
-In 1742 Shamakhi was taken and destroyed by Nader Shah of Persia reincorporating it back to Iran, and, who, to punish the inhabitants for their Sunnite creed, built a new town under the same name about 26 km to the west, at the foot of the main chain of the Caucasus Mountains.
+They however soon retired from the city, leaving it to Ottomans, who possessed it from 1723 to '35 until Nader Shahs rise.
+In 1742, Shamakhi was taken and destroyed by Nader Shah, reincorporating it back to Iran, and he, to punish the inhabitants for their Sunnite creed, built a new town under the same name about 26 km to the west, at the foot of the main chain of the Caucasus Mountains.
 The new Shamakhi was at different times a residence of the Shirvan Khanate, ruled by semi-independent khans, but it was finally abandoned, and the old town rebuilt.
 In the mid-1700s, the population of Shamakhi was about 60,000, most of whom were Armenians.
-At this time it was one of the best and most populous cities of Persia, before it was destroyed by an earthquake.
-The Shirvan Khanate was finally annexed by Russia in 1805 during the Russo-Persian War and Qajar Iran was forced to irrevocably cede the sovereignty over the town to Russia, under the Treaty of Gulistan of 1813.
+At this time it was one of the best and most populous cities of Iran, before it was destroyed by an earthquake.
+The Shirvan Khanate was finally annexed by Russia in 1805 during the Russo-Persian War (1804–1813) and Qajar Iran was forced to irrevocably cede the sovereignty over the town to Russia, under the Treaty of Gulistan of 1813.